 To mark the bicentenary of this event the Australian and French governments released postage stamps and the Embassy threw a big party.
 Renowned South Australian cook Maggie Beer flew in to cook up a storm and when I heard that she needed someone to help in the kitchen I put up my hand.
 A number of South Australian ingredients were also flown in for the occasion, including a whole tuna which arrived in what looked like a small coffin.
 Nobody knew quite where to start with this beast, but fortunately we found a man on the fish stall at the Rue de Grenelle markets who said “Pas de problème” before cutting it into more manageable pieces.

-Two days in the kitchen with Maggie was an unforgettable experience and great fun and we laughed a lot.
-We made some delicious goat’s cheese and leek tartlets, some individual champagne sabayons served in shot glasses and some deep fried soft shelled crabs, all crispy and crunchy and served, with an Asian dipping sauce.
-It was impossible for Maggie to make all the food for the party, so the Cordon Bleu cooking school made up the short fall.
+Two days in the kitchen with Maggie was an unforgettable experience and great fun.
+We laughed a lot.
+We made delicious goat’s cheese and leek tartlets, individual champagne sabayons served in shot glasses and deep fried soft shelled crabs, all crispy and crunchy and served with an Asian dipping sauce.
+It was impossible for Maggie to make all the food for the party, so the Cordon Bleu cooking school made up the shortfall.
 Everyone learnt a lesson on how not to serve finger food to a large number of people.
-Don’t send in all the waiters carrying food through the same door.
-Inevitably guests standing close to this door did extremely well, while those further into the throng had to survive on lean pickings.
+Don’t send all the waiters carrying food in through the same door.
+Inevitably guests standing close to this door did extremely well, while those further into the throng got lean pickings.
 As you can see from the programme it was a wonderful evening.

 4 large pears (Conference or similar elongated variety)